Auto Refinancing Tips & Scams

 You lower your monthly payments and your interest rate drops.
 This can save you thousands and can allow you to pay off your car even quicker.
-It's like finding a wad of cash you didn't know you had in your clothes after doing the laundry.
-Use the money you save to pay off other debt.
+It's just like finding money in your pockets after doing the laundry.
+Use the cash that you saved to pay off other debt.

 Note: Most lenders will not refinance their own auto loans so you will need to apply with a different one.

-Many people erroneously believe an appraisal is required.
+Many people erroneously believe a car appraisal is required.
 Unlike a home loan where the value and equity is important, lenders only care about the balance left on your current car loan.

-Suppose you borrowed $16,500 for 60 months.
-Let's assume your credit was bad, you had no previous credit history or the dealer put you in a higher APR loan than you should have gotten.
-This happens quite a bit.
+Let's say you borrowed $16,500 for 60 months.
+Now, let's assume your credit was bad, you had no previous credit history or the dealer put you in a higher APR loan than you should have gotten.
+Believe me, this finance situation happens quite a bit.
 Suppose the dealer "got you approved when no one else would" at 21% APR for a 60 months.
 Sound familiar?
 Here is an example of refinancing with another lender at 7% APR.

 |Interest Rate (APR)||Monthly Payment||Total Interest On Car Loan|